c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 ~~~~~~

 Raster interrupts are the most common.
 You tell the C64 that you
-want a call when the raster is on a certain rasterline.
+want to get called when the raster is on a certain rasterline.

-For example, if I wanted the edge of the screen to be black in
+For example, if I wanted the top of the screen to be black,
-the top, and white on the bottom, two interrupts are used
+and bottom to be white, two chained interrupts can be used for that:
-in a chained raster.
-Like this:

 .. code:: asm